188.8.131.52 Change of care of an FTB child

 In some circumstances, payment of FTB to an individual can be extended if their child is prevented from being in their care without their consent or legal authority.

-Example: Kellie has 100% care of her daughter Erika.
-Kellie has agreed with Erika's father Gavin that Erika be in his care for 3 weeks while she is recovering from surgery.
+Example: Kellie has 100% care of their child, Erika.
+Kellie has agreed with Erika's other parent, Gavin, that Erika be in Gavin's care for 3 weeks while Kellie is recovering from surgery.
 As care of Erika has been delegated to Gavin under a short term temporary arrangement, Kellie will still receive FTB for Erika.

 Verification of care when a new carer claims FTB